jczulian/ahakista_blog/_posts/2013-10-22-things-i-have-learn-in-vimperator.md

 ---
 layout: post
-title:  "New things I have learn with Vimperator"
+title:  "New things I have learned with Vimperator"
 date:   2013-10-22
 categories:
 ---